Weekly study4 hours

 Understand disease prevention and antibiotic use in livestock production

 Antimicrobial resistance (AMR) is an increasing problem worldwide and is a threat to the health of animals and humans.
-But there is still a need for a efficient livestock production, which requires healthy animals.
-In many countries, this has led to extensive and often inappropriate use of antibiotics, which may contribute to increasing antibiotic resistance.
+However, there is still a need for an efficient livestock production, which requires healthy animals.
+In many countries, this has led to an extensive and often inappropriate use of antibiotics, which may contribute to increasing antibiotic resistance.

-On this course, you will learn how basic disease preventative measures in combination with sensible use of antibiotics can sustain or even increase the livestock production and limit the emergence of antibiotic resistance.
+On this course, you will learn how basic disease preventive measures in combination with sensible use of antibiotics can sustain or even increase the livestock production and limit the emergence of antibiotic resistance.

-- How to combine disease preventative measures and prudent use of antibiotics for livestock to sustain their health and productivity
+- Summarise how one can combine disease preventive measures and prudent use of antibiotics for productive and healthy animals on your farm.

 Who is the course for?